 Disfigurement and Excessive Scarring.
-If you fall on a rough surface, you could sustain road rash that might scar.
+If you fall on a rough surface, you could sustain a road rash that might scar you.
 Burns can also cause disfigurement and excessive scarring, especially if doctors remove the skin from another part of your body for a graft.
 If the excessive scarring or disfigurement is visible or it impedes your ability to work, you could receive extra compensation for these injuries.

-Should you have to hire someone to do the chores you usually do, you could recover compensation to reimburse you for the money you now have to pay someone to do these things for you.
+Should you have to hire someone to do the chores you usually do, you could recover compensation to reimburse you for the money you now have to pay to have someone else do these things for you.

 Additionally, the insurance company also knows that you are more likely to abandon settlement negotiations sooner and go to litigation if you have an attorney.
 Insurance companies do not like to go to court because of the increased risk of paying a significant amount more than a fair and reasonable amount you might have settled for.

-When you hire a Duluth slip and fall lawyer, you immediately boost the chances of a favorable outcome in your case.
-From the moment you hire us, you know an experienced legal professional is handling your case.
+When you hire a slip and fall accident lawyer in our Duluth office, you immediately boost the chances of a favorable outcome in your case.
+From the moment you partner with us, you know an experienced legal professional is handling your case.

-Here are some other top reasons to hire a Duluth personal injury lawyer:
+Here are some other top reasons to hire one of our personal injury lawyers.
+We promise to:

-The best way to learn about the benefits of hiring a slip and fall lawyer is to schedule a complimentary consultation with an award-winning personal injury law firm in Duluth.
+The best way to learn about the benefits of hiring a slip and fall lawyer is to schedule a complimentary consultation with our award-winning personal injury law firm in Duluth.

 Two of the most common causes of slip and fall accidents in Duluth are wet floors and trip hazards.
-However, many other variables contribute to slips and falls.
+However, many other variables can contribute to slips and falls.